| |

 Without Buddhahood, no omniscience and so no best possible help !
 The

-popular idea, prevalent in the West, that the Bodhisattva vows to
+popular idea, prevalent in the West, saying the Bodhisattva vows to

 postpone his own enlightenment until all sentient beings attain theirs,

-is a misrepresentation based on two admirable but unrealistic devotional
+is a misrepresentation based on two admirable but mainly devotional

 forms of the Bodhisattva intent (called the shepherd-like & boatman-like

 "king-like".
-The Bodhisattva first becomes enlightened and then uses
+The Bodhisattva first does all to become enlightened and then uses

 Bodhicitta, the